Jubatian/rrpge-spec/specs/mix_arch.rst

 ------------------------------------------------------------------------------

-The mixer operates on up to three sources, a frequency table, and a destination all found in it's accessible Data Memory space (the first 128 banks as seen from the CPU).
-The result of the operation depends on how these sources and related algorithms are connected together.
+The mixer operates on up to two 8 bit sources and one 8 bit destination within the Peripheral RAM.
+One of the sources is optional, used for amplitude modulation.
+The sources may have individual frequency settings.

 The following block diagram depicts the overall architecture of the mixer: ::